 Kenneth Colby in 1972 created Parry, a chatbot that could mimic paranoid schizophrenics.
 This bot fooled many psychiatrists into believing they were actually speaking to a person afflicted with schizophrenia.

 In 1995, A.L.I.C.E , a language processing bot was launched.
 It was the leading and the smartest chatbot for many years until 2001 when Smartchild was created.

 The world of chatbots was completely overturned in the period 2010-2015.
 This was when Siri, Google Now, Cortana and Alexa were launched.
-These advanced tools have helped people to enjoy music, conduct internet searches and conduct their gadget operations using various voice commands.
+These advanced tools have helped people to enjoy music, scroll through social media, conduct internet searches, and conduct their gadget operations using various voice commands.

 Since then, chatbots have become integral to conversation-led marketing.

 Although relationship marketing has existed in the market for several decades, chatbot-based marketing was invented by the makers of Drift.
 This company, in fact, coined the term ‘conversational marketing’.

 Drift realized that there were many chatbots in the market but none were devoted to the marketing and sales side of the business.
 All these bots were communicating with the customer but that communication wasn’t helping companies make sales.

 Essentially, the chatbots were just speaking to customers on everything but sales!
 And the sales reps were frustrated that they could not convert those conversations to sales dollars.

 The founders of Drift, David Cancel, and Ellias Torres realized that if they positioned their chatbots as something that helps marketing and sales, they could reinvent the market.
 And this is what they did finally; reposition their offering as one that helps marketing and sales folks.